stenglein-lab/2017_GDW/exercises/Detecting_selection.md

 ```

 # Step 2:
 We need a FASTA alignment file to use to calculate the various statistics.
 Download the file 'Spne.fasta.gz' from the github page in the folder 'exercises'.
-This file contains an alignment fo 15 *Streptococcus pneumoniae* genomes.
+This file contains an alignment of 15 *Streptococcus pneumoniae* genomes.
 The study is by [Croucher et al. 2015 doi:10.1038/sdata.2015.58](https://www.nature.com/articles/sdata201558).
 You can either drag and drop this file into your current folder, or use the following command (assuming you downloaded the file into the 'Downloads' folder.
 ```
 # Move the file to our current folder